nilsteampassnet/teampass_doc/docs/features/feat-custf.md

 You can decide to organize the Categories in a customer order.
 For this use the small text box in front of the label and enter a number.
 The Categories will be sorted by number as primary criteria and by alphabetic as second criteria.

-# Associate a Folder to a Category
+# Associate a Folder with a Category

 You need to relate the Category to Folders. for this,